-Tops: Polo Shirts (must be a solid color and if it has an emblem, it can only be an LPA emblem) - Red (not maroon), White, and Navy Blue.
+Tops: Polo Shirts (must be a solid color and if it has an emblem, it can only be an blue denim allowed.

+LPA emblem) - Red (not maroon), White, and Navy Blue.

 Bottoms: Slacks, Shorts, Capris, Skirts - Navy Blue and Khaki (not brown) only.
-No blue denim allowed.
+No

 Jumpers: Solid red, white, navy, or khaki.

-- Pants should be appropriately sized - Leggings are not to be worn in lieu of pants.
-If worn, they must be under uniform shorts or skirts and either navy blue, red, white, or black. - If belt is worn, it must be black or brown and cannot hang down from students' waists. - Jumpers, shorts and skirts are to be no shorter than 4" above mid-knee. - All shirts are to be tucked in at the waist. - Undershirts, knee-high socks, and tights are to be solid red, white, navy blue, or black.. - All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Sweaters, sweatshirts, and jackets: - o Inside classroom/learning environment: - Only sweaters and sweatshirts. - Must be a solid color red, white or navy and over a uniform collared shirt. - LPA emblems only. - o Outside classroom: - Any appropriate sweater, sweatshirt, or jacket. - Appropriate under shirts can be worn in class to keep students warm, but excludes hoodies. - Headwear: Hats, bandanas, or scarves are allowed and hoods on sweatshirts must be down at all times.
-However, during cold and/or inclimate weather, knit caps (red, white, or navy blue only) can be worn outside. - Shoes: No open-toed or open backed shoes allowed.
+Pants should be appropriately sized

+- Leggings are not to be worn in lieu of pants.
+If worn, they must be under uniform shorts or skirts and either navy blue, red, white, or black. - If a belt is worn, it must be black or brown and cannot hang down from students' waists. - Jumpers, shorts and skirts are to be no shorter than 4" above mid-knee. - All shirts are to be tucked in at the waist. - Undershirts (long or short-sleeved), knee-high socks, and tights are to be solid red, white, navy blue, or black.
+Hoodies are not considered undershirts. - All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Sweaters, sweatshirts, and jackets: - o Inside classroom/learning environment: - Only sweaters and sweatshirts. - Must be a solid color red, white or navy and over a uniform collared shirt. - LPA emblems only. - o Outside classroom: - Any appropriate sweater, sweatshirt, or jacket. - Once the outside temperature is 75 degrees or higher, no sweaters, sweatshirts, or jackets are allowed to be worn outside the classroom. - Headwear: Hats, bandanas, or scarves are not allowed and hoods on sweatshirts must be down at all times.
+However, during cold and/or inclement weather, appropriate knit caps can be worn outside. - Shoes: No open-toed or open backed shoes allowed.
 No slippers allowed.
 Heelies are not allowed on campus and will be taken away from the student.
 Shoes must be tied/fastened. - Piercings and/or tattoos: if viewed as distractive, students will be asked to remove or cover them.
 No spiked jewelry. - Jewelry/Accessories: any type of jewelry that is deemed distractive or inappropriate will be removed (including arm bands). - If jewelry is deemed as possessing any safety issue, it will be confiscated.
 Confiscated jewelry will be returned to parents at the end of the school day. - No suspenders or ties allowed.